 Or if we want to get top scoring labels, we can sort the dictionary and take the top ten.

-For ONNX models in ML.NET, the mapping of datatypes is a little tricky, but knowing how to define this correctly, we can do more with a prediction than only taking the highest scoring label.
+For ONNX models in ML.NET, the mapping of data types is a little tricky, but knowing how to define this correctly, we can do more with a prediction than only taking the highest scoring label.